Get a monitor and contributor to air quality data in your city.

 live AQI index

-PM2.5 concentration in Usti nad Labem air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Usti nad Labem is currently 1.2 times the WHO annual air quality guideline value

 GET A MONITOR